Requires: Pasta machine (alternatively use a rolling pin), pastry brush, fluted pastry wheel (alternatively use a knife)

 Use a fork to lightly whisk the egg whites to use as an egg wash.
 Use a fluted pastry wheel (alternatively use a knife) to cut out rectangles of the pastry sheets 10cm x 20cm in size.
 Place one heaped tablespoon of the Ricotta filling along one side of a rectangle pastry square, leaving a border around the edges.
 Brush the outer edges with the egg wash lightly around the filling.
 Fold the sheet of pastry in half to form a square and enclose the filling.
 Use your fingertips to press the pastry down around the filling to remove any air pockets and seal the edges.
 Use the fluted pastry wheel to trim the edges and create a firm seal.
 Place the cassatella (cassatina) on a tray dusted with flour.
 Repeat with the remaining pastry and ricotta filling, placing the cassatelle well-spaced out on the tray.

-Heat abundant sesame, sunflower or peanut oil in a medium-sized saucepan until it reaches a temperature of 180 °C. Once the oil is ready, reduce the heat to low.
+Heat abundant sunflower oil in a medium-sized saucepan until it reaches a temperature of 180 °C. Once the oil is ready, reduce the heat to low.
 Carefully place three of the cassatelle into the hot oil.
 Cook for 1.5 minutes on each side.
 Remove the cassatelle with a slotted spoon and place onto the plate with kitchen paper.
 Repeat, cooking in batches of three at a time.

 Serve immediately or at room temperature with a dusting of icing sugar (confectioners’ sugar) – buon appetito!